Chat live with a North Carolina librarian for fast answers to your research and database questions 24/7.

 Library instruction is available for the following information literacy topics:

 All instruction can be conducted in-person or virtually, synchronously or asynchronously.
+Other topics available upon request.

 Complete the Library Instruction Request Form (linked below) to request literacy instruction for your course(s).
 Instruction may be requested outside of the library's normal hours of operation, but please allow at least two (2) business days prior to class for the librarian to adequately prepare the course materials.
 Provide as much detail as possible, in your request, and attach any related assignment documentation to allow for customization of the material.